 There are no laundry facilities for campers' use.
 Campers should pack enough clothes for the entire week of camp.
 In the event of an emergency, the staff will arrange laundry service for a camper.
 Laundry service will be provided to campers registered for Super Saturdays and CITs.

-Email: A one-way e-mail service is offered to overnight campers and CITs.
+E-Letters: A one-way e-mail service is offered to overnight campers and CITs.
 There is no additional fee for this service.
-Log into your Peconic Dunes account to sign up.
+Log into your Peconic Dunes account, click on additional options, click on e-mail a camper.
 E-mails are received at the camp office, printed, and delivered to your camper once each day.
 There are currently no facilities for campers to send an e-mail reply from camp.

 2 things will determine your child's exact schedule: (1) the cabin he or she is assigned, and (2) what he or she decides to do each day.